 Baron Mordo has often worked with Dormammu in hopes of defeating Doctor Strange and the Ancient One.
-Mordo was once empowered by Dormammu far beyond Strange's power and so Strange brought the Ancient One to safety and searched for a way to defeat Mordo.
-Strange was lured into the Dark Dimension where Dormammu could finally fight him.
+Mordo was once empowered by Dormammu far beyond Strange's power, so Strange brought the Ancient One to safety and searched for a way to defeat Mordo.
+Strange was lured into the Dark Dimension, where Dormammu could finally fight him.

-During the battle Mordo struck Strange from behind.
-This enraged Dormammu as it violated his sense of honor and he banished Mordo to another dimension.
-He has returned to the Earth Dimension many times only to be met with failure and be banished again by either Strange or Dormammu.
+During the battle, Mordo struck Strange from behind.
+This enraged Dormammu as it violated his sense of honor, and he banished Mordo to another dimension.
+He has returned to the Earth Dimension many times only to be met with failure and to be exiled again by either Strange or Dormammu.

-In another scheme to defeat Strange he sold his soul to both Mephisto and Satannish knowing that they would come to the Earth dimension and fight each other for the soul.
+In another scheme to defeat Strange, he sold his soul to both Mephisto and Satannish, knowing that they would come to the Earth dimension and fight each other for the soul.
 Strange would be forced to intervene and stop them from causing damage in this dimension.
-Mordo's plan was to attack Strange after his battle with the two demons knowing that he would be weakened.
+Mordo planned to attack Strange after his battle with the two demons, knowing that he would be weakened.

-His plan did not work, however, as he was still too weak to defeat Dr. Strange.
-Mordo later learned that he had cancer and would die soon so he decided to atone for all of his past evils and moved into the Ancient One's house which was now occupied by monks.
-Mordo's long lost daughter Astrid Mordo sought to pick up the fight where Mordo left off and lured both Mordo and Strange to the Mordo family castle.
+His plan did not work, however, as he was still too weak to defeat Doctor Strange.
+Mordo later learned that he had cancer and would die soon, so he decided to atone for all of his past evils and moved into the Ancient One's house, which was now occupied by monks.
+Mordo's long lost daughter Astrid Mordo sought to pick up the fight where Mordo left off, luring both Mordo and Strange to the Mordo family castle.

-Mordo, now that he is repenting, reabsorbed the cancer from Dr. Strange and rendered his daughter unconscious with a mystic dagger and banished her to another dimension.
-Soon after this he died.
-He returned to Join the Red Hulk, Tiger Shark, and T errax against the Defenders, as the Offenders.
+Mordo, now repenting, reabsorbed the cancer from Doctor Strange.
+He rendered his daughter unconscious with a mystic dagger and banished her to another dimension.
+Soon after this, he died.
+He returned to Join the Red Hulk, Tiger Shark, and Terrax against the Defenders, as the Offenders.

 Powers and Abilities